JoanMouba/safeprosper/README.md

 # safeprosper
 to manage safely your personal finances
-Developped by Joan Mouba for the account of Sunesis Center, an organization helping family to live happy by applying the wisdom of wise decision, including mariage, children education, family finances, etc.
+Initiated by Joan Mouba for Sunesis Center.
+An organization helping family to live happy by applying the wisdom of wise decisions, including mariage, children education, relationshipds, family finances, etc.

-Joan Mouba 2020.
+Joan Mouba and Liliane Mouba, Sunesis Center.
+June 18th, 2020.